-Develop An imaging operation in which unpolymerized (unexposed) photo-resist is dissolved or washed away to produce a copper PCB board with a photo-resist pattern for etching or plating.
+Develop An imaging operation in which an unpolymerized (unexposed) photo-resist is dissolved or washed away to produce a copper PCB board with a photo-resist pattern for etching or plating.

-Dewetting A condition that occurs when molten solder paste has coated a surface and then recedes, leaving irregularly shaped globules of solder separated by areas covered with a thin solder film, base metal is not exposed.
+Dewetting A condition that occurs when molten solder paste has coated a surface and then recedes, leaving irregularly shaped globules of solder separated by areas covered with a thin solder film, the base metal is not exposed.

 Dielectric An insulating medium that occupies the region between two conductors.